-Many VSB schools either already have or are in the process of starting a school garden.
+Over two thirds of VSB schools currently have a school garden.
 This is part of a larger trend of people growing food in cities and making connections between what we eat and where it comes from, food security and climate change.

 Some schools start gardens to grow food and others use them as a way to help green a school.
 The VSB has developed a garden policy and process to help schools that want to start a garden or set up a composter.

-The VSB is part of a 5 year project with UBC called Think&EatGreen@School.
-The project is looking at all aspects of school food systems including the growing of food, the food that we purchase, school nutrition school garden design, making curriculum connections and much more.
+The VSB was part of a 5 year project with UBC called Think&EatGreen@School.
+The project looked at all aspects of school food systems including the growing of food, the food that we purchase, school nutrition, school garden design, making curriculum connections and much more.
 The project website has resources for teachers and policy makers.
 We encourage you to visit their website to see what resources are available on school gardens.

 Gardens and Food links

-VSB Garden Policy and Process outlines the steps to starting a garden at your school
+VSB Garden How to Guide outlines the steps to starting a garden at your school.

-Grandview Woodlands Food Project is working with Brittannia Secondary on its garden projects
+Grandview Woodlands Food Project is working with Britannia Secondary on its garden projects.